Amnell/Linkma/README.md

 * Useful when working with Jira ticket numbers.
 Copying the string `TICKET-1234` can automatically open `https://your-organization.atlassian.net/browse/TICKET-1234`
 * Minimal interruption
-  * By default Ligma presents a notification when a pattern is matched.
+  * By default Linkma presents a notification when a pattern is matched.
 Clicking that notification will open the link in your specified browser.
   * Holding shift *after* copying a matching string will automatically open the generated link in your specified browser.
   * Linkma lives as a minimal icon in your toolbar.
 * Browser customization